FabienInan/blockchain-water-quality-index/README.md

 # Blockchain Water Quality Index

-Basic blockchain to safely track the quality of the water
+Basic blockchain wrote in GoLang to safely track the quality of the water

 ## Start
 `go run main.go`